-For the first time since it closed in 2020.
+For the first time since it closed its borders in 2020.

 If China has been on your bucket list, we bet you’ll be asking these questions so here’s a round-up of all the frequently asked questions and what we know so far!
 Bookmark this article for the latest updates on travelling to China post-Covid.